 \section{Abstract}

-Holomorphic Jacobi manifolds are morally equivalent to homogeneous holomorphic Poisson manifolds.
-On another hand, they encompass holomorphic Poisson manifolds as a special case.
-In this paper, we first develop holomorphic Jacobi structures and show that they yield a much richer framework than that of holomorphic Poisson structures.
-We then discuss their relationship with generalized contact bundles and Jacobi Nijenhuis structures.
+In this paper, we develop holomorphic Jacobi structures.
+Holomorphic Jacobi manifolds are in one-to-one correspondence with certain homogeneous holomorphic Poisson manifolds.
+Furthermore, holomorphic Poisson manifolds can be looked at as special cases of holomorphic Jacobi manifolds.
+We show that holomorphic Jacobi structures yield a much richer framework than that of holomorphic Poisson structures.
+We also discuss the relationship between holomorphic Jacobi structures, generalized contact bundles and Jacobi-Nijenhuis structures.